simonava5/Final-Project-for-Programming-and-Scripting/README.md

 **Line 17**

-Check for the amount of each species in this data set.
+Check for the amount of each species in this data set

 ``print(data["species"].value_counts())``